When naval explorers rounded the cape of southernmost Chile, they had no idea of the mysteries they’d leave behind.

 “It can be very challenging though,” Carina cautioned.
 “If you don’t treat the mountains with respect you can get into trouble.
 I have seen experienced trekkers return in tears, exhausted by bad weather and hardship.
 Experts who thought they were going to die.
 But others with little experience have returned with big smiles saying that it wasn’t difficult at all.
 The local Yahgan people consider the area to be sacred, and I think those that don’t respect the mountains pay the price.”

-After dinner we made our way to the Puerto Williams Yacht Club.
+After dinner, we made our way to the Puerto Williams Yacht Club.
 With mud-caked hiking boots and a dusty fleece, I fretted that I wasn’t dressed appropriately for a yacht club—until I saw this yacht club.

 At the end of a gangway hung a sign reading “The Southest Yacht Club in the World.”
-The club was located on board the Micalvi, an old Chilean cutter long since retired from maritime duty.
+The club was located onboard the Micalvi, an old Chilean cutter long since retired from maritime duty.
 The old ship listed dangerously to one side, with bare bulbs weakly illuminating the deck.
 Music vibrated and light oozed through the portholes.
 As the door opened, a wave of musty heat flooded out accompanied by the pounding music.

 The ceiling was low and festooned with flags from all over the world.
 Each one was from a different yacht, boat or ship that had rounded the Horn and all were signed by crews long since forgotten.
-The bar seemed to offer nothing more than beer, but the cosiness of the club outweighed any lack of selection.
+The bar seemed to offer nothing more than beer, but the coziness of the club outweighed any lack of selection.
 A few locals gathered in one corner, while a table was surrounded by the crew of a French yacht.
 If ever they built a clubhouse on top of Mount Everest and gave it a nautical theme, I suspected it would feel like this.

 Sudden cheering made me spin around.
 There, on the tiny dance floor beneath the claustrophobically-low ceiling, Carina the Estonian was engaged in an epic dance-off with a Colombian.
 That a northern European was capable of such fiery Latin dance was awe-inspiring; but then, again since arriving in Puerto Williams I had realized that anything was possible at The End of the World.